nus-cs2103-AY1920S1/duke/tutorials/javaFxTutorialPart3.md

 ![DialogBoxes Iteration 3](assets/DialogBoxesIteration3.png)

 Congratulations!
-You have successfully implemented a fully functional GUI for Duke!
+You have successfully implemented a fully functional Gui for Duke!

 ## Exercises

-1. While the GUI looks similar to the mockup, there are still parts that need to be refined.
+1. While the Gui looks similar to the mockup, there are still parts that need to be refined.
 Try your hand at some of these tasks:
    * Add padding between each DialogBox
    * Add padding between each ImageView and its Label
    * Clip the ImageView into a circle